fylein/qbo-db-connector/README.md

-# Quickbooks Database Connector
+# Quickbooks Online Database Connector
-Connects Quickbooks to a database to transfer information to and fro.
+Connects Quickbooks online to a database to transfer information to and fro.

 ## Installation